 The geometry-deforming effect inherent to head-mounted display optics is removed using advanced computational imaging along with custom optical profiling tools.

 Almalence announces a line of its Human Eye Simulators with a variety of camera designs to make an ideal fit for specific optical measurement requirements.

-Almalence introduces the next generation of its Human Eye Simulator, now making the simulator look exactly like a human eye by completely eliminating the unwanted pupil reflections in the IR specter.
-A closer look at the evolution of how Almalence Human Eye Simulator looked like to the eye trackers in IR specter: First generation: In […]
+Almalence introduces the next generation of its Human Eye Simulator, now making the simulator look exactly like a human eye by completely eliminating the unwanted pupil reflections in the IR spectrum.
+A closer look at the evolution of how Almalence Human Eye Simulator looked like to the eye trackers in IR spectrum: First generation: In […]

 Achieving high picture quality, optical fidelity, and natural visual experience is a challenge in near-eye display design.
 Learn: Why the conventional approaches do not work for near-eye display optical design; What specific methods exist, and why they are still fundamentally limited; How the computational optical correction techniques allow overcoming those limits.
 Read a comprehensive article […]

 Almalence SuperResolution Zoom was selected to give the flagship Qualcomm device, the Smartphone for Snapdragon Insiders, the best possible camera image quality under zoom conditions.